Changes in your voice after starting a new medication?

 It seems more and more singers are developing voice problems as they embark on their singing careers.
 Several recent famous examples include Adele, Sam Smith, Jess Glynne and John Mayer.
 In this video, Dr. Steven Zeitels talks about surgery like Adele’s and the use of voice in the modern day.
 Unlike the elite singer, most of […]

-I’ve been learning a lot of interesting things about performers and medical issues.
-One topic which piqued my interest and gave me an ah-ha moment was that of hypermobility aka double-jointedness This condition can be an advantage for some performing artist but if you are a singer and have it in your larynx that could […]
+Is hypermobility an advantage or disadvantage for singers?
+I’ve been learning a lot of interesting things about performers and medical issues on my Perming Arts Medicine masters program.
+One topic which piqued my interest and gave me an ah-ha moment was that of hypermobility aka double-jointedness.
+This condition can be an advantage for some performing artist […]

-Semi-Occluded Vocal Tract exercises using a simple straw may help alleviate a tired or fatigued voice.
-They can be used for the singing or speaking voice before and after voice use.
-You can incorporate these exercises into your routine vocal warm up and cool downs, when recovering from a cold or respiratory illness or if […]
+Straw therapy?
+Voice exercises using a simple straw will help alleviate a tired or fatigued voice.
+Straw therapy can be used for the singing or speaking voice before and after voice use.
+You can incorporate these exercises into your routine vocal warm up and cooldowns, when recovering from a cold or respiratory illness or if […]